 - If using a blender to make this hummus, add the ingredients so that the liquids come in contact with the blades before the edamame.
 For instance, when I use my Vitamix Single Serve container, I add the tahini and liquids last because I end up placing the single serve container upside down in order to blend.

 - I have made this hummus recipe with my personal cup adapter (the product linked here only works on certain models) on my low profile Vitamix blender AND with the Chopper Attachment that comes with the Cuisinart Smart Stick.
-They both worked wonderful.
+They both worked wonderfully.

 - If you have a low profile Vitamix blender, this recipe will only work if you double the recipe because of the wide blending base.

 - If you double the recipe and don't feel like measuring out so many tablespoons, you can convert tablespoons to cups to save time.
-For instance instead of measuring out 6 tablespoons of tahini, you'll be able to measure out one-quarter of a cup and then add two more tablespoons.
+For instance, instead of measuring out 6 tablespoons of tahini, you'll be able to measure out one-quarter of a cup and then add two more tablespoons.

 Questions You May Have